-Our commitment is to support each student in meeting their educational goals, with teachers intentionally teaching from a Christian perspective and modelling Christ-centred values.
+We are committed to teaching and supporting each student in meeting their educational goals, through a Christian perspective and modelling Christ-centred values.

 MECS Senior School students have access to career support services such as:

-As a Senior School, we uphold the school’s approach to a biblical approach to the curriculum.
-We seek to understand how our area of learning fits within God’s story, and how God’s story speaks into our topic, whilst also upholding the relevant requirements set out by the Victorian Curriculum (Year 10) and the VCAA Study Designs (VCE).
+We take a biblical approach to our curriculum at MECS.
+We seek to understand how our learning fits within God’s story, and how God’s story speaks into learning, whilst meeting outcomes for the Victorian Curriculum (Year 10) and the VCAA Study Designs (VCE).

-In the Senior School, each student is able to choose to bring their own device (BYOD) or use the laptops available in the Senior School (offered at a 1:1 ratio).
+In the Senior School, Year 10 students are provided with their own laptop.
+Students in Years 11 and 12 are able to choose to bring their own device (BYOD) or use the laptops available in the Senior School (offered at a 1:1 ratio).
 These laptops are the property of the school, and are serviced and maintained by MECS IT staff.

-Mobile phones are not permitted to be used during class or in the Study Centre without express permission given by a teacher.
-Whilst students are allowed to access phones during break times, students are not permitted to use phones for entertainment and will be requested to return phones to their locker or hand in to administration.
+Mobile phones are not permitted to be used during class, break times or in the Study Centre without express permission given by a teacher.

-The Senior School makes use of Schoolbox as our Learning Management System (LMS).
+The Senior School uses Schoolbox as their Learning Management System (LMS).
 Students access Schoolbox for Flipped Learning Classes (Online Lessons), class materials, submission of some assessments and online class discussions.
 To further support students in their online learning, VCE students will also have access to Edrolo.
 This online program supports learning with clear VCAA content, video tutorials, progression tests, practice exams and allows students to keep track of their understanding throughout the school year.

 There is a range of Student Leadership opportunities available to students in the Senior School.
 Students may volunteer or be nominated by staff for the formal ‘Student Leadership Team’ who have a particular focus on culture and community within the school.
-Students are given the opportunity to develop their leadership skills through attending leadership camps and workshops, participating in the school Worship Band, taking part in various event organising committees, or in “captaining” sports teams.
-In Year 12, two to three students are selected by the staff to act as Senior School student leaders.
-These leaders are responsible for running some assemblies, liaising between staff and students, exemplifying the behavioural values of the school and encouraging the Senior School students.
+Student leaders attend leadership camps and workshops to develop their leadership skills.
+They also choose to participate in the Worship Band, various event organising committees, or captain sports teams.
+Senior School student leaders are elected by staff annually.
+These leaders are responsible for running assemblies, making speeches at key events, liaising between staff and students, exemplifying the behavioural values of the school and encouraging the Senior School students.